Mix 3 parts sugar (I prefer brown) to 2 parts kosher salt

 Try to stack flesh-to-flesh sides, then skin-to-skin sides.

-(I was brining for 2 hours with a dry brine, but my results were a little inconsistent.
 Now that I am trying wet brine, I may need to increase my brining time.)

 This should help make the salt distribution through the flesh more even.